Therapy Focus Celebrates 20 Years

 Therapy Focus South West Team Leader, Danelle Milward was awarded this year’s Leadership Award, which recognises an employee who has displayed exceptional leadership skills, demonstrated the ability to guide and inspire others, and contributed to the functioning of the organisation.

 Danelle was nominated by the South West Team, who commended her skills as a leader.
 The following is an excerpt from the nomination:

 “Danelle leads by example.
-She reminds us to champion inclusion and participation in the community we work in – not only for our clients, but as part of our presence as a service provider.
+She reminds us to champion inclusion and participation in the community we work in – not only for our customers, but as part of our presence as a service provider.
 We all agree that she is exceptional in her role as our Team Leader.
-She understands our individual and collective needs, and in doing so, utilises our strengths, supports us to address our weaknesses, and drives us to provide a service that builds the capacity of our clients and their families.”
+She understands our individual and collective needs, and in doing so, utilises our strengths, supports us to address our weaknesses, and drives us to provide a service that builds the capacity of our customers and their families.”

 Three Therapy Focus employees were jointly awarded the inaugural Innovation Award, which recognises outstanding creativity and ingenuity when addressing challenges, improving processes and/or delivering services.

 Speech Pathologists Chloe Justins and Caitlin O’Meara and Advanced Occupational Therapist Olivia Coleman were nominated by Team Leader Niamh Fitzmaurice, who congratulated the group for their teamwork and for thinking outside the box.
 The following is an excerpt from their nomination: